Frequently Answered Questions

-A: Results and your game schedule are available throughout the tournament at the arena or online by using Game On Mobile by extreme technologies.
+A: Results and your game schedule are available throughout the tournament at the arena or online by using the Game On Mobile app by extreme technologies.
 A link to the app is available on the event page on our website.

 Q: What do I do if my division has completed the round robin portion of the event and I can’t find the information online for the next round of games, semis, consolation, etc.

 A: You can always contact the main arena (where the finals take place) and ask for the tournament director.
 But it’s our experience that if you can be patient, the event director knows the situation and is working as fast as possible to update the information you’re looking for.
-So the affect of lots of phone calls only slows down the result.
+So the affect of lots of phone calls only slows down the process.

 Q: Our team plays in a silver A division in our league and in the tournament we’re playing in a different designation like A2 or A3.
 Why?

-We always encourage the opportunity to discuss any concerns about team placement with the coach or manager prior to the event.
+We always encourage the opportunity to discuss any concerns about team placement with the coach or manager prior to the event

 Arena & Game Procedures

 Q: Once we arrive at the arena what do we need to do?

 A: The manager or coach should secure a locker room from the arena staff.